Nurb4000/MP3-Cover-Art-Updater/README.md

 # MP3-Cover-Art-Updater
-Adds selected cover art to all mp3 files in a selected folder.
+Adds selected cover art to all mp3 files in a selected folder. ( and now FLAC too )

 Really simple, just saves me typing to add coverart to newly ripped mp3 files.